 - Experiences of home life, education and social care

-- History focusing on the developmental and behavioural features specified in the ICD-10 and DSM-IV (TR) (Text Revision) / DSM 5 autism criteria.
+- History focusing on the developmental and behavioural features specified in the ICD-10 and DSM 5 autism criteria (recommend use of DSM-5 as this supersedes DSM-IV).

-- Observation focusing on the developmental and behavioural features specified in the ICD-10 and DSM-IV (TR) / DSM 5 autism criteria
+- Observation focusing on the developmental and behavioural features specified in the ICD-10 and DSM 5 autism criteria

 - Physical Examination